maco-data/ML_EPL/README.md

 -   [x] Scrape match data using request, BeautifulSoup, and pandas.
 -   [x] Clean the data and get it ready for machine learning using pandas.
--   [ ] Make predictions about who will win a match using scikit-learn.
+-   [x] Make predictions about who will win a match using scikit-learn.
--   [ ] Measure error and improve our predictions.
+-   [x] Measure error and improve our predictions.
+-   [ ] Add comments on code

 ## Code